The Waste and Resource Reporting Portal

 If no waste was received in the month but you want to claim a deduction for waste leaving the facility, you must also complete the deductions section of the monthly report and submit it to the EPA.

-- If your scheduled waste facility is located in the RLA and you receive waste from both the MLA and the RLA regions, you must submit both a MLA and an RLA report.
-In this case, before submitting online, contact Environment Line on 131 555.
+- If your scheduled waste facility is located in the RLA and you receive waste from both the MLA and the RLA regions, you must report on these waste streams separately within your WCMRs

-- If your scheduled waste facility is located in the rest of NSW, is licensed and you receive waste from the MLA or RLA, you must submit a report for each region from which waste was received.
-In this case, before submitting online, contact Environment Line on 131 555.
+- If your scheduled waste facility is located in the rest of NSW, is licensed and you receive waste from the MLA or RLA, you must report on these waste streams separately within your WCMRs.

 Certain wastes may be exempted from calculation of the levy under clause 21 of the Protection of the Environment Operations (Waste) Regulation 2014 (referred to as the 2014 Waste Regulation).